Samsung BioLogics says no decision yet on producing Moderna's COVID-19 shot

-Healthcare & PharmaceuticalsSamsung BioLogics says no decision yet on producing Moderna's COVID-19 shot

-Samsung BioLogics Co Ltd (207940.KS) said on Friday that no decision has been made yet on producing Moderna Inc's (MRNA.O) COVID-19 vaccine in South Korea after a local newspaper reported the two companies had agreed on a contract manufacturing deal.
+SEOUL (Reuters) - Samsung BioLogics Co Ltd said on Friday that no decision has been made yet on producing Moderna Inc’s COVID-19 vaccine in South Korea after a local newspaper reported the two companies had agreed on a contract manufacturing deal.

 The Chosun Ilbo reported that the biotech arm of Samsung Group has agreed to produce the Moderna vaccine in its plant in Songdo, part of which will be used for domestic vaccination, citing unnamed government and pharmaceutical industry sources.